Lachin-Khankendi road: Russian peacekeepers’ vehicles pass freely through protest area | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Thursday ensured free passage of seven supply vehicles and an ambulance of Russian peacekeepers along the Lachin-Khankendi road.
+Peaceful protesters on Tuesday ensured the free movement of 10 supply vehicles of Russian peacekeepers through the protest area.
+The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.